dotnet/razor/docs/Parsing.md

 ```

-This would be previously be conceptually parsed as something like:
+This would previously be conceptually parsed as something like:

 ```text
 CSharpCode